tomaseketorp/LimeBootstrapServices/documentation/docs/python.md

 ## Starting webproject for services
 `honcho start`

-##Change forman version (optional)

-If using foreman yo will have to us v.0.61.
-It is hpwever recomended to use __honcho__ instead.

-"gem install foreman" installed v0.63, which does not work for "foreman start"

-`gem uninstall foreman`

-`gem install foreman -v 0.61`

 ## Working with heroku (optional)
 The service and documentation platform is hosted on heroku.